Gopiselvam/JUnit5demo/README.md

 **Java Tech stacks**
 - Storing a Roman letters in Enum
+- Passing Arguments in method with a help of Arguments.of()  [junit]

 **Advice**
 - @Tag can be used twice in the test